 Spectra.Blog is a resource for anyone interested in learning more about Autism Spectrum Conditions (ASCs) – also known diagnostically as Autism Spectrum Disorders (ASDs).
-Not so long ago, autism was broken down into functioning labels and separate headings, such as Classic Autism, High Functioning Autism and Asperger Syndrome.
+Not so long ago, people used functioning labels and separate headings to describe autism, such as Classic Autism and Asperger Syndrome, and ‘High’ or ‘Low’ Functioning Autism.

-So, what is autism?
-According to the UK’s National Autistic Society, autism is: A lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.
+Autism is a lifelong condition that affects how a person communicates with and relates to other people, and how they experience the world around them.

 Our online hub, Spectra.Blog, will help you navigate the world of autism, and hopefully leave you feeling inspired and more knowledgeable about this complex condition; some aspects of which are positively and emphatically described by National Autistic Society ambassador Chris Packham as being ‘A Gift’.